 Summary

 Knowing the kind of hair type you have can go a long way in helping you sustain the growth and health of your hair.
-It can help you to make informed decisions when it comes to choosing hair products like shampoos and conditioners that will best work for you.
-It can also assist you in going for styles that will look good and complement your natural hair characteristics.
+It can help you make informed decisions when choosing hair products, such as shampoos and conditioners, that will work best for you.
+It can also help you select styles that look good and complement your natural hair characteristics.

 References